 - Match case.
 Finds only text that matches the text and case specified. - Match whole words only.
 Matches a sequence of one or more whole words only. - Use Pattern Matching.
 Searches by pattern, using special search characters. - Search backwards.
 Searches from the current location towards the beginning of the document. - Wrap.
 Searches from the current location to the bottom of the the document, and then continues searching from the top of the document. - Ignore read-only on replace.
 Ignores read-only elements when replacing text.
-(If this option is not chosen, an error message appears whenever you attempt to replace text within a read-only element.) - · Highlight all occurrences.
+(If this option is not chosen, an error message appears whenever you attempt to replace text within a read-only element.) - Highlight all occurrences.
 Highlights all occurrences of the searched for text phrase.

-XMetaL Author - Find and Replac ce X
+MetaL Author - Find and Replac ze de la companya de

 Text Element Entity

 Find: Find

-Replace with: Replace
+Replace with: ▼ Replace

-▼ Replace All
+✓ Replace All

-Options Match case

-Match whole words only ✓ Ignore read-only on replace

-Search backwards Highlight all occurrences Replace with entity
+Options Wrap ✓ Ignore read-only on replace ✓ Highlight all occurrences Replace with entity

-Within element: Qptions 1 Close Help
+Options 1 Close Help